Crime in New York City: David Dinkins

 The rates of most crimes, including all categories of violent crime, made consecutive declines from their peak in his first year, 1990, during the last 36 months of his four-year term.
 The 30-year upward spiral was ended and a trend of falling rates was initiated that continued beyond his term and accelerated under his successor.
 Despite the actual abating of crime, Dinkins was hurt by the perception that crime was out of control during his administration.
 Dinkins also initiated a hiring program that expanded the police department nearly 25%.
 The New York Times reported, "He obtained the State Legislature's permission to dedicate a tax to hire thousands of police officers, and he fought to preserve a portion of that anticrime money to keep schools open into the evening, an award-winning initiative that kept tens of thousands of teenagers off the street."
+Dinkins also proposed to create a civilian agency to investigate police misconduct.
+Police officers opposition to the proposal led to a 1992 police riot, at which Rudolph Giuliani addressed the crowd of officers who damaged cars, chanted racial slurs, and attacked journalists.